zaddemraslen/PowerBI/README.md

 - A Power BI frontend (currently under construction) to visualize and analyze the data.

-## Please refer to the main README
+## Please refer to the README files for both the frontend and the backend

 For detailed instructions, setup, and usage of the backend side of the application, please read the `README.md` files located under the `backend_BI` sub-directory and `frontend_bi` sub-directory respectively for the backend and the frontend side of the application.
+For each setup make sure that you navigate to designated directory.

 # General Setup